 We have loved Keith Haring’s work for decades and were happily surprised to learn that Philadelphia has one of a handful of the pop artist’s original murals that still exist where he painted them.
 Located at the corner of 22nd & Ellsworth, “We the Youth” is immediately recognizable as the cartoon-like, brightly-colored work of Haring.

-“We the Youth” was created by Haring in collaboration with CityKids of New York and Brandywine Workshop in Philadelphia in 1987.
+“We the Youth” was created by Haring in collaboration with CityKids of New York and Brandywine Workshop in 1987.
 It was restored by the Mural Arts program and is open to the public.
 It’s one of the coolest things to see in Philly for lovers of Haring’s style.

 The Mummers Museum